Student Loan Forgiveness After Consolidation: What You Need to Know

 Public Service Loan Forgiveness (PSLF)

-• If you had FFEL or Perkins loans, consolidating them into a Direct Consolidation Loan makes them eligible for PSLF.
+• If you have FFEL or Perkins Loans, consolidating is required to make them eligible for PSLF.

 Income-Driven Repayment (IDR) Forgiveness